LazoCoder/Pokemon-Terminal/README.md

     [two letters] -   List all Pokemon who's names begin with those two letters.

 Other Parameters:
-    pokemon all                    -   List all the Pokemon supported. pokemon regions                -   List all the available regions. pokemon extra                  -   List all the Pokemon from the 'Extra' folder. pokemon random                 -   Change the terminal background to a random Pokemon. pokemon random-kanto           -   Change the terminal background to a random Pokemon from the specified region. pokemon slideshow [time]       -   Iterate through each Pokemon.
-Optional time (in seconds) between Pokemon. pokemon slideshow-kanto [time] -   Iterate through each Pokemon in the specified region.
-Optional time (in seconds) between Pokemon. pokemon clear | disable | off  -   Clear the Pokemon in the terminal. pokemon help                   -   Display this menu.
+    all                           -   List all the Pokemon supported. regions                       -   List all the available regions. extra                         -   List all the Pokemon from the 'Extra' folder. random                        -   Change the terminal background to a random Pokemon. random-<region>               -   Change the terminal background to a random Pokemon from the specified region. slideshow [time]              -   Iterate through each Pokemon.
+Optional time (in seconds) between Pokemon. slideshow-<region> [time]     -   Iterate through each Pokemon in the specified region.
+Optional time (in seconds) between Pokemon. rnd-slideshow [time]          -   Iterate through each Pokemon in a random order.
+Optional time (in seconds) between Pokemon. rnd-slideshow-<region> [time] -   Iterate through each Pokemon in the specified region in a random order.
+Optional time (in seconds) between Pokemon. clear | disable | off         -   Clear the Pokemon in the terminal. help                          -   Display this menu.

 Wallpaper Parameters:
     pokemon _pikachu               -   Change the wallpaper to the specified Pokemon.